CrearDev1/BaSP-A2022-Etapa-1/README.md

             in header change width 100vw for a 100% , in why use trackgenix section add max-width with 70% and max-height with 90%.
         -Save in git.

+    Day4-Start Tablet design , use MQ.
+        -Add change in ".main-section".Change display of button and add div in index.html.
+        -Continue for a functionalities section.
+        -Save in git.